inferrinizzard/olympics-api/scripts/scraper/README.md

 #### Process

-1. Manual copy from PDF, identify parents for disciplines
+1. Copy from PDF and ODF database: https://odf.olympictech.org/2024-Paris/codes/HTML/og_cc/Discipline.htm , identify parents for disciplines (Olympics)

-   - Repeat for paralympics and merge
+2. Use Paralympics HIRA to get paralympics codes, prefix P-

-2. Run `wikipedia/sports/getAllSportsPageNames.ts` to get list of pages from Wikipedia and manually match to json Template:Sports_at_the_Olympics Template:IPC-recognised_paralympic_sports Template:Sports_at_the_Youth_Olympic_Games
+3. Run `wikipedia/sports/getAllSportsPageNames.ts` to get list of pages from Wikipedia and manually match to json Template:Sports_at_the_Olympics Template:ParalympicSports Template:IPC-recognised_paralympic_sports Template:Sports_at_the_Youth_Olympic_Games